-Chua Kee Yat @ Koo Kee Yat, a Singaporean aged 62, was appointed to the Board as Independent Non-Director Executive ٥f Kimlun Corporation Berhad on 24 October 2009.
-He is a member of the Audit Committee.
-Remuneration Committee and Nomination Committee.
+Chua Kee Yat @ Koo Kee Yat, a Singaporean aged 62, was appointed to the Board as Independent Non-Executive Director of Kimlun Corporation Berhad on 24 October 2009.
+He is a member of the Audit Committee, Remuneration Committee and Nomination Committee.